yugabyte/yugabyte-db/docs/content/v2024.2/explore/observability/active-session-history.md

 ## Constant query identifiers

 These fixed constants are used to identify various YugabyteDB background activities.
-They also include a placeholder "query id" for instances where the actual "query id" has not been calculated yet, but the ASH collector samples the system.
 The query ids of the fixed constants are described in the following table.

 | Query id | Wait Event Component | Description |
 | :------- | :------------------- | :---------- |